app-checklist/app-checklist/pages/access-to-as.md

 - dev and prod environment diverge -> loss of quality
 - bugs can't be reliably reproduced
 - release process can't be tested, see [the release process](/release) on why that's bad.
+- Enterprise and App Store Apps can't have an identical Bundle ID, so you can't easily switch between those two.

 ### [App Store Connect](https://appstoreconnect.apple.com) & [Apple Developer Portal](https://developer.apple.com/)